 Transgenerational Inheritance of Environmentally Induced Health Effects

 The window of early embryonic development is susceptible to environmental chemical stressors.
-Exposures during gonadal sex determination may lead to reproductive defects in the exposed individuals.
-These effects can be transmitted to subsequent generations via germ line (sperm and eggs).
-Some effects can be transgenerationally transmitted to offspring across several generations.
-Transgenerational effects are those effects that appear in individuals not because of direct exposure but due to ancestral exposure.
-Transgenerational phenotypes have been thought to be contributing to declining reproductive fitness and emergence of endangered situation of a species in a natural popuation.
-In order to provide insights into these critical issues, we are studying molecular alterations occuring during transgenerational inhertitance of phenotypes to identify chemcial and phenotype specific biomarkers associated with adverse reproductive outcomes using medaka fish (d-rR medaka, Oryzias latipes) as a model.
-We anticipate these biomarkers to be reliably predictive of history of exposure and associated transgenerational phenotypes.
+Exposures during gonadal sex determination may lead to reproductive defects in adulthood.
+These effects can be transgenerationally transmitted to subsequent generations via the germline (sperm and eggs).
+Transgenerational effects appear in individuals, not because of direct exposure but due to ancestral exposure, and have been thought to be contributing to declining reproductive fitness and the emergence of endangered species in natural populations.
+We are studying molecular alterations occurring during the transgenerational inheritance of phenotypes to identify chemical and phenotype-specific biomarkers associated with adverse reproductive outcomes using medaka fish (d-rR medaka, Oryzias latipes) as a model organism.
+We anticipate the biomarkers to be reliably predictive of the history of exposure and associated transgenerational phenotypes.

-However, such direct effects remain latent for a couple of generations and may emerge as multiple adverse health outcomes in the individuals at later generations.
-In humans, it is difficult to ascertain such effects but taking a information, that is conserved among comparative models, into consideration effects on future generations of humans can be predicted.
-We are developing mouse and fish models to identify conserved mechanisms that are specific to environmental stressors and adverse health phenotypes.
+However, studies have shown that such direct effects may remain latent for quite a long time and emerge as multiple adverse health outcomes in individuals in subsequent generations.
+In humans, it is difficult to study such effects directly.
+Studies in animal models may provide important insights into the mechanisms underlying such effects.
+We are developing a comparative model using mice and fish as organismal models to identify conserved mechanisms that are specific to environmental stressors and adverse health phenotypes.

 Fig. An example of transgenerational phenotype in fish, especially for exposure occurring during early embryonic development.